Categories

 One of the most powerful tools to combat inflammation comes not from the pharmacy, but from the grocery store. in foods

 Foods that Reduce Inflammation.
 One of the most powerful tools to combat inflammation comes not from the pharmacy, but from the grocery store.
-“Many experimental studies have shown that components of anti-inflammatory foods, and you may be able to reduce your risk of illness.
+“Many experimental studies have shown that components of foods or beverages may have anti-inflammatory effects,” Choose the right anti-inflammatory foods, and you may be able to reduce your risk of illness.
 Consistently pick the wrong ones, and you could accelerate the inflammatory disease process.

 Foods that cause inflammation